AutoFR: Automated Filter Rule Generation for Adblocking: Evaluation

 \descr{Capturing Site Dynamics.} We capture site dynamics by visiting the site multiple times, as discussed in Sec.~\ref{sec:alg-design} and Fig.~\ref{fig:site-dynamics}.
 To figure out how many visits we will need, we take motivation from prior work~\cite{cvinspectorndss}, which encapsulated the site dynamics in terms of how many eSLDs are captured after every new visit.
-To guide our selection, we visit 100 random sites within the Tranco Top--5K for \inittimes{} visits per site.
+To guide our selection, we visit 100 random sites within the Tranco Top--5K for \inittimes{} visits \persite{}.
 For each site, we looked at how many new eSLDs are captured after every visit incrementally.
 We find that by the fifth visit, we have already captured 80\% of the possible eSLDs from the 10 visits.
-Thus, we pick \inittimes{} visits for a site to capture its dynamics, which more than doubles prior work's as well~\cite{cvinspectorndss,Zhu_DisruptAA}.
+Thus, we pick \inittimes{} visits for a site to capture its dynamics, which more than doubles prior work~\cite{cvinspectorndss,Zhu_DisruptAA}.

-\descr{Making EasyList Comparable.} EasyList is a state-of-the-art filter list for adblocking on the web~\cite{easylist}.
-However, it contains rules that go beyond URL-based filter rules, such as element hiding rules.
+\descr{Making EasyList Comparable.} EasyList is a state-of-the-art \fl{} for adblocking on the web~\cite{easylist}.
+However, it contains rules beyond URL-based filter rules, such as element hiding rules.
 As a result, we make EasyList more comparable to our URL-based filter rules: we parse the list and utilize delimiters (\eg{} ``\$'', ``$||$'', and ``\textcaret{}'') to identify URL-based filter rules and keep them.
-As a result, our results in Sec.~\ref{sec:eval} for EasyList is based only on its URL-based rules.
+As a result, our results in Sec.~\ref{sec:eval} for EasyList are based only on its URL-based rules.